-This is a list of reading and/or writing based podcasts I like to listen to on a pretty regular basis.
+This started as a list of reading and/or writing based podcasts I like to listen to on a pretty regular basis.
 Podcasts, if you don’t already know, are a great way to kill time, learn things, and discover stuff.
 For example, I’ve found new authors and books while listening to these podcasts and I’ve gotten some really helpful tips on writing.
 I heard of Mishell Baker through one of these podcasts (sorry I can’t remember which one although I know it was either Writing Excuses or I Should be Writing), at the same time I already had the book Borderline!

 The app I use to listen to podcasts I like is Podcast Addict.
 I used the search function to find quite a few of these.
 Then I went online and searched for more.

 This Page is Becoming So Much More…

 As I grow this page, letting it turn into what it will I’m expanding on this page.
 If you’ve read some of my posts you know I really believe in giving credit where credit is do.
 Now that doesn’t mean I’m perfect but I try. 😉 I also really like to spread the word about authors, podcasters, YouTubers and other creative folks who are out there doing their thing.
 Word of mouth is super an important and it doesn’t take much effort to share.
 I want to take it a step further and have this page here so you can just go right to whoever you want to know more about.